Bogfoot/QLaibLib/README.md

 The original helper scripts remain untouched for reference (`Print_Counts_and_Stats.py`, `Stability_Check_and_Record.py`, etc.), but new development should happen through the packaged interfaces above.
 They can be distributed upon reasonable request.

+## License
+MIT — see `LICENSE` for details.
+Copyright (c) 2025 Adrian Udovičić, PhD student in physics at University of Ljubljana, Faculty of Mathematics and Physics.